 We believe the idea itself, and not the grantor, should define the size of the award.
 Proposals selected to become Unorthodox Philanthropy awardees will be funded according to their specific need, whether $50,000 or $5 million.
 We recognize the a vehicle for social change may take many forms and are open to making either grants and/or investments to both non- and for-profit entities.

 For projects that require more than $1 million, funding will be scaled in as milestones are met.
-We recognize that the total amount of philanthropic funding required may exceed what UP alone is able to provide, so in cases where UP support might unlock additional funding, awards may be structured as contingent commitments.
+We recognize that the total amount of funding required may exceed what UP alone is able to provide, so in cases where UP support might unlock additional funding, awards may be structured as contingent commitments.

 Submissions are accepted on a rolling basis and proposals are reviewed quarterly.
 Deadlines for 2018 include: